 She lives in Herndon with her husband, Paul, a former Naval officer.

-Bill McKenna, a resident of Herndon since 2012, is serving his first term on the Herndon Town Council.
-He represents the town on the Phase II Dulles Rail Transportation Improvement District Commission Board, is an alternate representative to the Inter-Jurisdictional Committee and serves on the town’s Interview Committee.
+Bill McKenna, a resident of Herndon since 2012, is serving his second term on the Herndon Town Council.
+He Chairs the Herndon Youth Advisory Council and was appointed to serve on the Virginia Municipal League’s General Laws Policy Committee.
+He also serves as an alternate representative to the Northern Virginia Regional Commission and the Phase II Dulles Rail Transportation Improvement District Commission Board.

-McKenna is a volunteer and supporter of Herndon Community Television and is active in the Herndon Chamber of Commerce.
-He was appointed by the Fairfax County Board of Supervisors to represent the Dranesville District for the Citizen’s Corp Council of Fairfax County.
+McKenna is a volunteer and supporter of Herndon Community Television and is active in the Herndon Chamber of Commerce and the Herndon Rotary Club.
+He also serves on the board of directors for the Herndon Village Network and was appointed by the Fairfax County Board of Supervisors to represent the Dranesville District for the Citizen’s Corp Council of Fairfax County.

 McKenna is a former elected councilman in the Borough of Dunellen, New Jersey.
 At 24, he was the youngest elected official in NJ in 1998.
 He was chairman of the finance committee and appointed to several executive county and state committees including the NJ League of Municipalities, a bi-partisan, voluntary association created to help communities do a better job of self-government through pooling information resources and brain power.